apache/pulsar/site2/docs/sql-getting-started.md

 .
 ```

-You can query the mock data.
+You can now query the mock data.

 ## Query your own data
-If you want to query your own data, you need to ingest your own data first.
-You can write a simple producer and write custom defined data to Pulsar.
-The following is an example.
+Before querying your own data, you need to ingest data first.
+Write a simple producer to ingest custom defined data into Pulsar.
+Below is an example.

 ```java
 public class Test {